 CONVERT THE OLD VERSION CONFIGURATION

-Before selecting this option, make sure the plugin folder contains the old SimVimX v.2 configuration file (data.cfg), then click the button (it will do nothing if the data.cfg file is missing).
+!
+Before selecting this option, make sure the plugin folder contains the old SimVimX v.2.2 configuration file (data.cfg) suitable for the selected aircraft, then click the button (it will do nothing if the data.cfg file is missing).
 The plugin will use the data from this file to create an aircraft configuration for the new version 3.**

-**If you have an old file for this aircraft named differently (something like "Your Plane v1.cfg"), rename it to data.cfg and place in the SimVimX plugin folder.
+**If you have an old file for this aircraft named differently (something like "Your Plane v1.cfg"), rename it to data.cfg and place into the SimVimX plugin folder.

-a) If this is the first aircraft for which you are going to create configuration in SimVimX v.3, the entire configuration from the old data.cfg file will be converted and saved, including all hardware setup and input/output assignments for the aircraft itself in the form of commands, datarefs, and all necessary parameters.
+A) For the first aircraft you are going to create a configuration for in SimVimX v.3, the entire configuration from the old data.cfg file will be converted and saved in the global configuration file, all I/O connections will be generated for display in the user interface, and all inputs/outputs for the aircraft itself will be assigned in the form of commands, datarefs, and all necessary parameters which you later can easily edit or change if necessary.

 CONTINUE TO START FRESH CONFIGURATION